kornia/kornia/docs/source/get-started/training.rst

     .. code:: bash

-      accelerate config  # This will create a config file on your server accelerate launch ./trainer_classification.py --data_dir path_to_data  # This will run the script on your server
+      accelerate config  # This will create a config file on your server accelerate launch ./train/image_classifier/main.py --data_path path_to_data  # This will run the script on your server

   * With traditional PyTorch launcher

     .. code:: bash

-      python -m torch.distributed.launch --nproc_per_node 2 --use_env ./trainer_classification.py --data_dir path_to_data
+      python -m torch.distributed.launch --nproc_per_node 2 --use_env ./train/image_classifier/main.py --data_path path_to_data

 - multi GPUs, multi node (several machines, using PyTorch distributed mode)